• Skip to main content

 Phone booth

-International calls are now cheaper than ever, you can send international text messaging, and even receive 24/7 support wherever you are in the world.
+International calls are now cheaper than ever.
+You can send international text messaging and even receive 24/7 support wherever you are.

-Rates to call the United States start from as low as 45 cents per minute and work from your smartphone using either Wi-Fi, your data connection or access numbers.
+Rates to call the United States start as low as 45 cents per minute and work from your smartphone using either Wi-Fi, your data connection, or access numbers.

-Even if you don’t have your smartphone with you, some international phone cards work with any phone, even landlines and start from 90 cents per minute.
+Even if you don't have a smartphone, some international phone cards work with any phone, even landlines, and start from 90 cents per minute.

 Staying in touch as a backpacker has never been easier.
-So, the next time you’re traveling and are in need of a cheap way to call home to wish your mom a happy Mother's Day, consider an app or phone card.
+So, the next time you're traveling and need a cheap way to call home to wish your mom a happy Mother's Day, consider an app or phone card.

 You could even call from the top of Ayers Rock to say “Merry Christmas.”
 The possibilities are endless when you can get connected from anywhere.